jasonlu2907/jasonlu2907/README.md

-### Hi there, this is Ngoc speaking 👋
+### Hi there, my name is Jason 👋
 <--

 - 🔭 Currently pursuing my bachelor's degree in Software Engineering.
-- 🌱 Specialized in Web Development with experience in JavaScript/TypeScript, React, HTML, CSS, NodeJS, Nextjs, MongoDB, SQL, Tailwind, etc.
+- 🌱 Specialize in Web Development with experience in JavaScript/TypeScript, React, HTML, CSS, NodeJS, SQL, Nextjs, MongoDB, Tailwind, etc.
 - 🤔 Looking for job opportunities and help with the coding interview.
-- 📫 How to reach me: <ngoc.lu729@gmail.com> or [LinkedIn](https://www.linkedin.com/in/jasonlu99)
+- 📫 How to reach me: <jasonlu2907@gmail.com> or [LinkedIn](https://www.linkedin.com/in/jasonlu99)

 -->